Despite The Tragedy, Makaibari Shines On

 The foundation of the Makabari House was laid in the year 1859, the same year as the estate itself.
 The structured was completely renovated to its present form between 1935 and 1940, according to the estate’s Manager, Sanjay Das.
 Swaraj Kumar Banerjee, or Rajah Banerjee as he has been known to all, is the fourth generation of his family to own and stay at the estate.
 “The residence housed the soul of Makaibari and all of its people.
 It is a huge loss,” Das told me when I met him later that evening in his office chambers.
 “He has treated me like a son and every member of Makaibari as family.
 He is like a father to us and we could not help him.”
 The pause that follows speaks of the regret that each person on the estate is experiencing.

-The accident, which took place around 2 pm on March 16, caught almost everyone at the estate off guard.
+The accident, which took place around 2 pm on March 16, caught almost everyone at the Makaibari Tea Estate off guard.
 Banerjee was travelling to Kolkata while Das was in Vishakhapattnam at an important business event.
-Mrs Banerjee had taken lunch and moved to the Manager’s residence, a little further up the hillside.
+Mrs Banerjee had his lunch and moved to the Manager’s residence, a little further up the hillside.
 It is believed that an electrical failure in a geyser led to the fire.
 Since no one was in the residence it could not be acted upon immediately.
 By the time help arrived, the entire house was blazing.
 As people rushed up from the factory below and the guards from their posts around the estate, efforts were made to salvage whatever could be saved from the raging house.
 By the time the fire was put out, the entire house had been gutted.
 There was nothing left to save.

 “We never expected anything like this and never prepared a collection of pictures of the house.
 Everything the Rajah collected was in the house, all our memories.
-I remember the taxidermies of leopards and tigers.
+I remember the taxidermy of leopards and tigers.
 The head of deer and even a bison.
 Pictures of Rajah from his travels to across 87 countries of the world, several times.
 Priceless artefact and souvenirs that his guests brought with them,” Das shared.
 The house was considered a museum that held the records of the four generations who had owned the Makaibari estate.

 “I had a bit of a dental mishap following which I have been forbidden a lot of solid forms of food,” he says.
 “And with the kitchen gone, I have to take food by hand.
 It’s been years since I did that.
 My wife has gone to get new utensils so that I can start using a fork and spoon again!”